Tundra (?) [TsNII Kometa]

-The Tundra or EKS (Edinaya Kosmicheskaya Sistema) series of satellites is the next generation of Russian early warning satellites to replace the US-K and US-KMO early warning satellites of the Oko-1 system.
+The Tundra, Kupol or EKS (Edinaya Kosmicheskaya Sistema) series of satellites is the next generation of Russian early warning satellites to replace the US-K and US-KMO early warning satellites of the Oko-1 system.
+The new early warning system is called Kupol.

 The development of the EKS started in 2000.
 The Russian Ministry of Defence awarded in 2007 a contract for the EKS system to RKK Energiya with a first test launch planned in 2009.
 Several problems, changing requirements and a court case led to long delays, postponing the first mission to the end of 2014.